Tyson Fury: Early life

 Fury left school when he was 11, and joined his father and three brothers tarmacking roads.
-His mother Amber had 14 pregnancies in total, but only four of the children survived.
+His mother Amber had 14 pregnancies but only four of the children survived.
 A daughter, Ramona, was born in December 1997 but died within days.
-This experience has stayed with Fury, who was just nine years old at the time.
+This experience has stayed with Fury, who was nine years old at the time.
 Fury began boxing at the age of 10.
 His father, John, trained him until 2011, when he was jailed for gouging out the eye of another Traveller due to a long-standing feud.
-Fury's uncle Hughie Fury trained him until he died in 2014, after which Fury's other uncle Peter Fury (trainer of son Hughie Fury) trained him in preparation for his fight against Wladimir Klitschko.
-Peter Fury is also a former boxer, and was previously jailed for 10 years in 1995; he established an amphetamine trafficking network in North West England, and continued to oversee the criminal enterprise while behind bars.
-Fury himself has not had trouble with the law.
+Fury's uncle Hughie Fury trained him until he died in 2014, after which Fury's other uncle Peter Fury (trainer of son Hughie Fury) trained him in preparation for his fight against Klitschko.

 The Fury family has a long history in boxing.
 Fury's father competed in the 1980s as "Gypsy" John Fury, initially as a bare-knuckle and unlicensed boxer, and then as a professional boxer.
 John had a professional record of 8–4–1, with one of his losses being to future WBO heavyweight world champion Henry Akinwande.
 Tyson's half-brother Tommy made his professional debut on 22 December 2018 under the tutelage of two-weight world champion Ricky Hatton.
-Fury is also a cousin of several professional boxers, including heavyweights Hughie Fury and Nathan Gorman, retired WBO middleweight world champion Andy Lee and light heavyweight contender Hosea Burton.
+Fury is also a cousin of several professional boxers, including heavyweights Hughie Fury and Nathan Gorman, former WBO middleweight world champion Andy Lee and light heavyweight contender Hosea Burton.
 Fury's distant relatives include the bare-knuckle boxers Uriah Burton and Bartley Gorman, both considered "King of the Gypsies", hence Fury's own nickname of "Gypsy King".
 He has also styled himself as "The Furious One" and "2 Fast" Fury.